koesterlab/setup-slurm-action/README.md

 # A Github Action for setting up a small slurm cluster

+This action utilizes https://github.com/galaxyproject/ansible-slurm for automatically setting up a SLURM cluster for testing purposes.
-The action can be used in the following way:
+It can be used in the following way:

 ```yaml